Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Numerical examples

 For each $d\in \{2,50,100\}$, the invariant measure $\mu$ corresponding to the generator $\mathcal{L}_d$ has the density $\frac{1}{Z} \mathrm{e}^{-\beta V_d}$, where $Z$ is the normalizing constant (depending on $d$).
 We first generate $n=5\times 10^6$ states in $\mathbb{R}^d$ from the scheme

 starting from some initial state $x^{(0)}\in \mathbb{R}^d$, where the timestep $\Delta t=0.001$ and $\bm{\eta}^{(\ell)}\in \mathbb{R}^d$, $1 \le \ell \le n$, are i.i.d.\ standard Gaussian variables in $\mathbb{R}^d$.
 Note that \eqref{direct-sde-discretization} is just the Euler-Maruyama scheme of the SDE~\eqref{overdamped} when both $a$ and $\sigma$ are the identify matrix.
-In this example we do not use the reweighting technique introduced in Section~\ref{sec-algo-consideration} and the states are sampled directly from the numerical scheme \eqref{direct-sde-discretization} whose invariant measure approximates $\mu$.
+In this example we do not use the reweighting technique introduced in Section~\ref{sec-algo-consideration}, since it is not difficult to sample states directly from the numerical scheme \eqref{direct-sde-discretization} whose invariant measure approximates $\mu$.
+In other words, we have $\upsilon_{\ell}=1$ for $1 \le \ell \le n$, where $\upsilon_{\ell}$ are the weights in \eqref{mean-wts-mu-empirical}.
 As shown in Figure~\ref{fig-ex1-hist}, the empirical (marginal) probability densities of the sampled trajectory data in $(x_1, x_2)$ are accordant with the probability density $\frac{1}{Z} \mathrm{e}^{-\beta V_2}$.
 This implies that the trajectories are sufficiently long, so that the empirical estimator \eqref{mean-wts-mu-empirical}, as well as the estimator \eqref{mean-wts-mu-empirical-batch} for large batch-sizes, are good approximations of the true mean value $\mathbf{E}_\mu(f)$ (for reasonable functions $f$).

 Using the sampled states as training data, we apply Algorithm~\ref{algo-1} to estimate the first three eigenpairs.
 We set $K=3$, the penalty parameter $\alpha=20$, and the coefficients $\omega_1=1.0$, $\omega_2=0.8$, and $\omega_3=0.6$ in the loss function \eqref{lambda-kth-variational-alpha}.
 For each $d\in\{2,50,100\}$, each of the first three eigenfunctions is represented by a neural network with the same network architecture